Chevindu/tegola-docs/docs_sample/creating-accounts/professional.md

 Also you can add awards and your projects from your profile.

-Click here <=leads to Profile features - explained doc> for more information on completing your account.
+[Click here](/completing-profiles/features) for more information on completing your account.

 Good luck with your future career with tegola.lk